YouTube to remove content that claims result-altering fraud in US election | DW | 09.12.2020

 The video streaming giant will remove all new content that alleges widespread fraud changed the outcome of the US election.

-YouTube will remove all content that alleges that voter fraud had any impact on the overall results of the US election was fraudulent published from now one, it said in a statement on Wednesday.
+YouTube will remove all content that alleges that voter fraud had any impact on the overall results of the US election published from now on, it said in a statement on Wednesday.

 The new rule coincides with the "safe harbor" deadline that means all state election results are deemed to be conclusive.
 From now on, US courts are expected to throw out all legal challenges to the election result.
 This effectively ends outgoing US President Donald Trump's attempts to challenge the election outcome in court.